jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 [Time 0:21:11]

 ```
-slide title:
+slide title: Persistent Data
+               Structures

++ Immutable

++ Can make new 'modified' versions while
+  keeping standard performance expectations

+  i.e. not copy-on-write

++ Key to practical functional programming
 ```

 So all of the data structures I showed you are immutable.
 There is no way to change them.
 Just like there is no way to change 42, there is no way to change a vector.
-What you can do is make a new vector that is slightly different from the vector you started with, and you have both vectors.
+What you can do is make a new vector that is slightly different from the vector you started with, and then you have both vectors.

 And there is a technique called persistent data structures, which makes this making of a new slightly different version efficient.
 The